Frequency and Severity of Gastrointestinal Adverse Events in GLP-1 and GLP-2 Clinical Trials: Key Insights and Findings

 Risk of Pancreatitis and Acute Gallbladder Disease

-Pancreatitis and acute gallbladder disease are serious, though less common, risks associated with semaglutide.
+Pancreatitis and acute gallbladder disease are serious, though less common, risks associated with GLP-1 and GLP-2.

 Our observations suggest that while the risk of pancreatitis is low, it requires immediate medical attention.